Table of Contents

 4. **(Do in class)** Create and use a git repository with gitlab

-• Set up SSH login to gitlab.
-You should have created a SSH private/public key pair in Week 1).
+- Set up SSH login to gitlab.
+You should have created a SSH private/public key pair in Week 1).- The ssh_setup.sh script can be used to check your SSH keys setup.

-• NOTE: Add a SSH key to your gitlab profile before creating any new projects on gitlab.
+- NOTE: Add a SSH key to your gitlab profile before creating any new projects on gitlab.

-cp -av ~/cs370 ~/cs370-$(date +%m%d%y)
+# Using cp cp -av ~/cs370 ~/cs370-$(date +%m%d%y)

-rsync -av ~/cs370 ~/cs370-$(date +%m%d%y)
+# or using rsync rsync -av ~/cs370 ~/cs370-$(date +%m%d%y)

-• DO NOT include a README when creating the project.
+- Create a new repository (project) on gitlab.- DO NOT include a README when creating the project.

-• Make it a private project.
+- Make it a private project.

-• Follow the instructions on gitlab under “Push an existing folder” to git-initialize your UNIX account course directory and push the contents to gitlab.
+- Follow the instructions on gitlab under“Push an existing folder”to git-initialize your UNIX account course directory and push the contents to gitlab.

-• Add user jchung as a member of your gitlab project (member type: Reporter).
+- Add user jchung as a member of your gitlab project (member type: Reporter).

-• If git commandline retrieval and push operations require a userid and password to be entered even though you added your SSH public key to your gitlab profile, then see this possible solution (reddit).
+- Ifgitcommandline retrieval and push operations require a userid and password to be entered even though you added your SSH public key to your gitlab profile, then see this possible solution (reddit).